vanderc/Other/ReadMe.md

 # Overview

-{Important!
+I did this to demonstrate my knowledge of Erlang {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description for the software that you wrote to demonstrate the Erlang language.}